 Two options.
 Easiest: Charge Assist app — every session is logged with a downloadable VAT invoice.

-If you tapped a contactless card without signing up, head to the Receipts page to look up your session by card last-4 and Eircode.
+If you tapped a contactless card without signing up, head to the Receipts page and give us your card's last 4 digits and the date.
+If you charged through an app, that provider issues the receipt, not us.

-Open Need help? in the bottom-left of any page and pick “Report a fault” — we'll walk you through it.
+Open Ask Brite in the bottom-right of any page and pick “Report a fault” — we'll walk you through it.

-Brite Ultra Sandy Road — Terryland, H91 X7PD, adjacent to Sheils Ford & Europcar (3× CCS + 22 kW AC bays).
+Brite Ultra Sandy Road — Terryland, H91 X7PD, adjacent to Sheils Ford & Europcar.
+3 EVSEs, CCS, up to 300 kW, plus 22 kW AC bays.

 See the live map for pins and directions.

-Yes — Lidl, The Plaza opens July 2026.
+Yes — Lidl, The Plaza on the Headford Road opens October 2026.
 Sites take years to stand up properly (planning, grid connection, civils, hardware), so we'd rather show you two that work than ten that don't.

 Got a location you want one?
 Email us — support@brite.ie.

 Founded in Galway in 2023.
-Two sites live and Lidl, The Plaza opens July 2026.
+Two sites live and Lidl, The Plaza on the Headford Road opens October 2026.
 Hardware by Siemens, service by EV Ready, and a direct line to Galway when you need us.

 Find a charger →